WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/People/Special Ones/Roo/Roo.md

 [[Explicitly Showcased/People/Special Ones/Roo/Roodolf\|Roo]] Desolation Lonely Maybe?
 Thats A Weird Dynamic; Possibly Eye
-Its Just That Amongst The Desolation Behaviour Theirs A Layer Of "Oh No, Please Dont Try To Hurt [[Branches/Me\|Me]]" Could Be As A Defence Or Even An Offence (Like A Dart Frog Or An Angler Fish)
+Its Just That Amongst The Desolation Behaviour Theirs A Layer Of "Oh No, Please Dont Try To Hurt [[Explicitly Showcased/Me/Me\|Me]]" Could Be As A Defence Or Even An Offence (Like A Dart Frog Or An Angler Fish)
 It Could Also Be Completely Seperate; I Guess What Im Trying To Say Is The Push And Pull Game They Play Can Either Be For Fun Or By Nature And Those Two Things Mean Completely Different Manifestations
 Anti Web Definitely